softwaresaved/esrc-software-study/Src/ESRC.md

 ## Classification by category

-Classify the department of the Principal Investigator (assuming that the department will be linked to the subject of the award) using the following base categories:
+We want to be able to classify projects under the following base
+categories:

 -   Area Studies
 -   Demography